-Magic Negotiation Deter

-Determines if a line is looping back.
-If enabled (On), random numbers are sent on the link.
+Magic Negotiation Determines if a line is looping back.
+If enabled ( On ), random numbers are sent on the link.
 The random numbers should be different, unless the link loops back.

-IP Address Negotiation Specifies whether or not IP address negotiation will take place.
+Default: Disabled IP Address Negotiation Specifies whether or not IP address negotiation will take place.
 IP address negotiation is where the IOLAN allows the remote end to specify its IP address.
-When On, the IP address specified by the remote end will be used in preference to the Remote IP Address set for a Serial Port.
-When Off, the and accepted for the PPP session.
+When On , the IP address specified by the remote end will be used in preference to the Remote IP Address set for a Serial Port .
+When Off , the Remote IP Address set for the Serial Port will be used.
+Default: Disabled Dynamic DNS Button Launches the Dynamic DNS window when IP Address Negotiation is enabled, which can then update the DNS server with the IP address that is negotiated and accepted for the PPP session.